marcduiker/azure-functions-university/lessons/durablefunctions/chaining-ts.md

    const searchResult = await octokit.request( apiPath )
    ```

 4. As we only want the user data and no further information we restrict the result to this data and transform it into JSON.
-Be aware that you also nee to change the Promise type of the function to JSON.
+Be aware that you also need to change the Promise type of the function to JSON.

    ```typescript
    const userData = <JSON><any> searchResult.data